bdastur/notes/aws/readme.md

   key in any order.

 **Loading Data:**
-* Supports SQL commands like INSERT and UPDATE to create an modify records in a table.
+* Supports SQL commands like INSERT and UPDATE to create and modify records in a table.
 * For bulk operations provides COPY command.
 More efficient than INSERT of large number of records.